zhiro-labs/daia/README.md

 ### Prerequisites

-- A Discord Bot Token
+- A Discord Bot Token.
+You can follow the official guide to create one: [Discord Developer Documentation](https://discord.com/developers/docs/quick-start/getting-started#step-1-creating-an-app).
-- A Google Gemini API Key
+- A Google Gemini API Key.
+You can obtain one from [Google AI Studio](https://aistudio.google.com/apikey).

 ### Environment